What’s the difference between a Manipulation and an Adjustment?

 Is there a difference between spinal manipulation and structural/postural improvement?

-Mobilizing the joints of the spine is a practice most chiropractors, some physical therapists and a few osteopaths use to alleviate patients’ pain and enhance range of motion.
+Mobilizing the joints of the spine is a practice most chiropractors, some physical therapists and a few osteopaths use to alleviate patients’ pain and enhance their range of motion.
 This care can be effective for short-term pain relief.

 Research has proven that the source of a person’s pain can often be traced back to poor spinal position/structure.
-Although spinal manipulation may provide temporary relief, it is not a long term or lasting solution to the existing health problem.
+Although spinal manipulation may provide temporary relief, it is not a long-term or lasting solution to the existing health problem.

-Therefore, in addition to mobilizing, we work to biomechanically and permanently improve posture/spinal structure if it deviates significantly from the norm, creating long term pain relief and long term enhancement of overall body functioning.
+Therefore, in addition to mobilizing, we work to biomechanically and permanently improve posture/spinal structure if it deviates significantly from the norm, creating long-term pain relief and long-term enhancement of overall body functioning.